 Brunswick County Sheriff’s Office searching for missing man

-BRUNSWICK COUNTY, N.C.
-(WECT) - The Brunswick County Sheriff’s Office released a missing person report for Anthony Andrew Snyder on Thursday, May 25.
+WILMINGTON, N.C.
+(WECT) - Brunswick County Sheriff’s Office is searching for a missing man.

-Per the BCSO, he is 40 years old, 5 feet 9 inches tall, 160 pounds and has hazel eyes with brown hair.

 Copyright 2023 WECT.
 All rights reserved.